Tribal Intertidal Digital Ecological Surveys (TIDES) Project

 The rocky intertidal is an iconic seascape of immense traditional and cultural importance to the Indigenous nations of California.
 The rocky intertidal also drives a large eco-tourism economy for the state.
 Unfortunately, because these important habitats exist at the land-sea interface, they are particularly susceptible to human impacts and in particular, sea level rise (SLR).

-The TIDES Project utilizes a custom analytic and visualization software called Viscore developed by collaborators at UC San Diego Jacobs School of Engineering, led by Vid Petrovic and the Kuester Lab.
+The TIDES Project utilizes a custom analytic and visualization software called Viscore, developed by collaborators at UC San Diego Jacobs School of Engineering, led by Vid Petrovic and the Kuester Lab.

-It is the ideal methodology for community engagement and improved SLR vulnerability assessments to support climate change management plans.
+This is the ideal methodology for community engagement and improved SLR vulnerability assessments to support climate change management plans.